Bullying at work

 • Have an anti-bullying policy for dealing with complaints of bullying (see Appendix 1 of the Code: How to prepare an anti-bullying policy)

-• Develop the anti-bullying policy in consultation with employees
+• Develop the anti-bullying policy with employee input

 • Prepare a Safety Statement based on an assessment of the risk of bullying